OWASP/www-chapter-gujarat-technological-university/index.md

 </div>

 ## Welcome
-OWASP GTU - Graduate school of Engineering and Technology was founded in August 2021.
+OWASP GTU-Graduate school of Engineering and Technology was founded in August 2021.
 We are a group of technical skilled college students on a mission to disseminate the Cyber Awareness to our societies, and Sharpening up Cyber security skills for our Students of GTU-GSET!
 The chapter presents many opportunities to the software community to secure application development, Web/App Security, Penetration Testing, Bug Bounty, Ethical Hacking and many more.
 Join our enthusiastic team to make Cyber Space a Better Place!

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.